 Other Top Neighborhoods

-The Latin Quarter (5th) is perfect for younger travelers and those on a budget, with affordable restaurants and a buzzing nightlife scene centered around the Sorbonne university.
-The 7th Arrondissement offers proximity to the Eiffel Tower, the Musee d’Orsay, and the Rodin Museum in an elegant, quiet residential setting.
-The 1st Arrondissement puts you at the geographic heart of Paris near the Louvre and Tuileries, though it’s the most tourist-heavy and expensive option.
-The 9th Arrondissement around Opera is an excellent budget-friendly alternative that’s well-connected by transit and home to the legendary Galeries Lafayette department store.
+The Latin Quarter (5th) suits younger travelers and tighter budgets, with cheap eats and a nightlife scene that orbits the Sorbonne.
+The 7th Arrondissement puts the Eiffel Tower, the Musee d’Orsay, and the Rodin Museum on your doorstep in a quiet, elegant residential setting.
+The 1st Arrondissement drops you at the dead center, by the Louvre and the Tuileries, though it’s also the most tourist-packed and the priciest.
+And the 9th Arrondissement around Opera is a smart budget play, well connected and home to the legendary Galeries Lafayette.

 Getting Around Paris: Transportation Essentials